What is Local Keyword Research?

 Google Analytics is essential for understanding your website’s performance and user behaviour.

-- Audience Insights: Dive into user demographics, interests, and behaviours to tailor content that resonates with your audience.
+- Audience insights: Dive into user demographics, interests, and behaviours to tailor content that resonates with your audience.

-- Conversion Tracking: Set up goals to measure specific actions, like form submissions or purchases, and evaluate your SEO efforts’ effectiveness.
+- Conversion tracking: Set up goals to measure specific actions, like form submissions or purchases, and evaluate your SEO efforts’ effectiveness.

 Google My Business (GMB)